SaltyGoo/saltygoo.github.io/_posts/2020-11-9-base-rules.md

 <details markdown="1">
 <summary><b>Creating a Character</b></summary>
-You have three main stats: **Fortitude**, **Dexterity**, and **Willpower**.
-Roll 1D6+2 for each to determine their value.
+You have three main stats: **Strength**, **Dexterity**, and **Willpower**.
+Roll 1D6 + 2 for each to determine their value.

-You also have as many **Hit Points** as your Fortitude score.
+You also have as many **Hit Points** as your Strength score.

-You can have as many things in your **Inventory** as twice your Fortitude score. <br>
+You can have as many things in your **Inventory** as twice your Strength score. <br>
 You can have as many things in your **Psyche** as twice your Willpower score.

 Choose a [**Character Class**](https://saltygoo.github.io/classes/).
-Add the class’s starting equipment to your Inventory, its skills and spells to your Psyche and the class' _Template A_ abilities somewhere else on your character sheet.
+Add the class’s starting equipment to your Inventory, and its skills,  _Template A_ abilities and spells to your Psyche.

-If you want, you can add beliefs in your characters Psyche to fleshen it.
-The referee will reward you for following them.
+Give your character 1 or 2 beliefs, which you add to their Psyche.
+Beliefs are anything worth dying for.

 Voilà!
 </details>